Cohen-Macaulay graphs with large girth

+Note that a graph is Gorenstein if and only if every its component is Gorenstein.
+Thus, it suffices to characterize connected planar Gorenstein graphs.
 Let $G$ be a connected graph in the class $W_2$.
 Pinter \cite{Pi2} proved that if $G\ne K_2$ or $C_5$ then $\girth(G)\leq 4$.
-Thus, connected Gorenstein graphs with girth at least 5 is one of three graphs $K_1, K_2$ and $C_5$.
-So the structure of connected Gorenstein graphs is non trivial only for the ones of girth $\leq 4$.
+Thus, connected Gorenstein graphs with girth at least $5$ is one of three graphs $K_1, K_2$ and $C_5$.
+So the structure of connected Gorenstein graphs is non trivial only for the ones of girth $3$ or $4$.
 In the last theorem, we will give a complete characterization of a Gorenstein connected planar graph of girth $4$.
 Recall that the union of graphs $G$ and $H$ is the graph $G \cup H$ with vertex set $V(G) \cup V (H)$ and edge set $E(G) \cup E(H)$.
 If $G$ and $H$ are disjoint, we refer to their union as a disjoint union, and generally denote it by $G \sqcup H$.
 Firstly, we have the following observation.